Colombia protesters hope to channel wave of discontent

 Colombia’s economy has been growing at a faster rate this year, but the nation still has one of the highest levels of inequality in South America.
 Nearly 11% of Colombians are out of work – a figure that jumps to 17.5% for young adults.

-“The country is facing a profound crisis,” said Daniel Sanchez, an architecture student planning to protest Thursday.
+“The country is facing a profound crisis,” said Daniel Sanchez, an architecture student backing the protest Thursday.
 “The government isn’t listening to the people.”

 Unlike other recent protests, there is no one crystalizing event sparking the demonstrations, but rather an array of complaints that vary widely depending on who is asked.